Welcome to the Rileys: Production

-Filming took place in New Orleans in late fall of 2008.
+The filming took place in New Orleans in October 2008.

 Box office

-The film had a limited release and grossed $158,898 at United States box office and $158,484 internationally with a worldwide total of $317,382.
+The film had a limited release and grossed $158,898 at the United States box office and $158,484 internationally with a worldwide total of $317,382.

 Reception

 The film screened at the 2010 Sundance Film Festival and received mixed reviews.
-It has a 54% approval rating on Rotten Tomatoes based on 83 reviews, with an average score of 5.61/10.
+It has a 54% approval rating on Rotten Tomatoes based on 84 reviews, with an average rating of 5.60/10.
 The site's consensus reads: "Despite earnest performances, Welcome to the Rileys cannot escape its belabored over-sentimentality and sluggish delivery".
+On Metacritic it has a score of 50% based on reviews from 30 critics, indicating "mixed or average reviews".

 While some critics criticized the direction, script, as well as performances, film critic Roger Ebert stated, "One of the buzz champs of Sundance 2010.
 Gandolfini demonstrates that although he may not be conventionally handsome, when he smiles his face bathes you in the urge to like him.
 Kristen Stewart here is tougher even than her punk rocker in The Runaways."
 Roger Friedman of The Hollywood Reporter said, "We got to see James Gandolfini continue his whacking of Tony Soprano in a fine new drama called Welcome to the Rileys.
 Gandolfini and Melissa Leo turn in superb performances as a couple who've lost their 15-year-old daughter.
 Kristen Stewart, she of Twilight fame, is also very good as a teen prostitute whom the couple befriends.
 The film is directed by Jake Scott, son of Ridley, nephew of Tony, and he shows that he's inherited the family gene."

 Anthony Breznican of USA Today also noted that "Kristen Stewart's shocking depiction of a self-destructive 16-year-old stripper/prostitute in Welcome to the Rileys is bound to scandalize.
 Those who prefer her only as Twilight's lovestruck Bella may be shocked, while others who know her more nuanced work in films such as Adventureland will see a fearless new side of the actress confirmed."
 However, David Edwards from the Daily Mirror says, "It's downbeat and has little to say about the grieving process, and while Gandolfini and Leo are memorable, Stewart is not."

 Scott received a Grand Jury Prize nomination for Most Dramatic Film at the Sundance Film Festival, after Welcome to the Rileys screened there.
 Leo won best actress at Boston Film critics, Gandolfini was nominated as best actor, and Stewart won best actress at Milan International Film Festival.